POLICIES & DISCLOSURES

 Policy for Disclosure of Student Records

 SVHS is committed to the privacy and security of our students.
 Generally, SVHS will not disclose personally identifiable information from your education records unless you request a transcript.
-The most common exceptions to these disclosure restrictions are disclosures to university faculty or staff–school officials with a legitimate educational interest.
+The most common exceptions to these disclosure restrictions are to school officials with a legitimate educational interest, including university and high school faculty or staff.
+Click here for more information on the SVHS Privacy Policy.

 Academic Integrity Policy